roshan-c/RAGdoll/README.md

 With the setup complete and your virtual environment activated:

-1. Navigate to the `context-management-service` root directory.
+1. Navigate to the `RAGdoll` root directory.
 2. Run the FastAPI application using Uvicorn:
     ```bash
     PYTHONPATH=$PYTHONPATH:. uvicorn app.main:app --reload